The Night Walker (1964), dir. William Castle, William Castle Productions

 There is one suspect that Howard zeroes in on; Barry Moreland (Robert Taylor) is Howard's lawyer.
 Right after voicing his fears publicly, there is an explosion in Howard's lab.
 The scientist is blown to atoms.

-Irene isn't freed by this; no and it seems his death makes worse.
+Irene isn't freed by this; no and it seems his death only makes things worse.
 Ever since the night of Howard's death, she's been plagued by increasing vivid nightmares.
 It gets so bad she even moves back into her old apartment.

 The dreams get worse, ending in Howard seeking revenge.
 As her nightmares continue, she starts dreaming about a new figure, a physically ideal man (Lloyd Bochner).
 The dream lover, in the most vivid one to date, sweeps her off her feet and even marries her, but to her horror the groom turns into a grinning Howard.